For years, partners have used headache as an excuse to avoid lovemaking. For some people, lovemaking is the cause of the

 Analgesics, such as ibuprofen or acetaminophen, have little effect once the headache begins.
 Fortunately, treatment to prevent a recurrence of benign sexual headaches is both simple and effective.

 Again, your doctor will first want to rule out other, more serious causes of head pain, such as a broken blood vessel in the brain (stroke) or aneurysm.
-A physical exam will reveal symptoms of hemorrhage, such as stiff neck, change in pupil size, vomiting, or pain that persists for more than 24 hours.
+A physical exam would reveal symptoms of hemorrhage, such as stiff neck, change in pupil size, vomiting, or pain that persists for more than 24 hours.
 If you have recurrent problems or other symptoms, your doctor may set up an MRI or CT scan for you.

 Options for prevention include:

 Though painful and sometimes frightening, benign sexual headache does not mean an end to a satisfying sex life.
 Getting proper treatment usually lead to a permanent cure.

 American Headache Society